cancerit/cgpAnalyseHub/README.md

 cgpAnalyseHub
 =========

-cgpAnalyseHub has been created to try and simplify bulk retrieval of data from CGHub, remapping through BWA-mem and analysis using the CGP variant calling algoritms [CaVEMan](http://cancerit.github.io/CaVEMan/) and [cgpPindel](http://cancerit.github.io/cgpPindel/) followed by annotation using [Vagrent](http://cancerit.github.io/VAGrENT/).
+cgpAnalyseHub has been created to try and simplify bulk retrieval of data from [CGHub](https://cghub.ucsc.edu/), remapping through BWA-mem and analysis using the CGP variant calling algoritms [CaVEMan](http://cancerit.github.io/CaVEMan/) and [cgpPindel](http://cancerit.github.io/cgpPindel/) followed by annotation using [Vagrent](http://cancerit.github.io/VAGrENT/).

-To do this it utilises the CGHub cart summary file and arranges data in a uniform manner.
+To do this it utilises the [CGHub cart](https://browser.cghub.ucsc.edu/search/) summary file and arranges data in a uniform manner.

+To download data from CGHub you will need to apply for access directly with the administrators of the resource, we are not able to help you with this process.

 Code is also included to simplify bulk generation of commands and helper scripts for farm submissions if this facility is available to you.
+A reasonable understanding of linux and your compute infrastructure is required.

 ### Non-Hub data